qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

   * `FeatureInfo layer`: Feature info layer
     * `Attribute`: attribute of a feature info layer

 The resource name corresponds to the technical name of its resource (e.g. WMS layer name).
-Most noteably, the name of a `map` resource corresponds to the relative path to the project below `qgs-resources` without `.qgs` extension (so i.e. the resource name for `qgs-resources/subfolder/project.qgs` will be `subfolder/project`).
+Most notably, the name of a `map` resource corresponds to the relative path to the project below `qgs-resources` without `.qgs` extension (so i.e. the resource name for `qgs-resources/subfolder/project.qgs` will be `subfolder/project`).

 *Note:* If your QGIS project is configured to return the field aliases rather than the field names in `GetFeatureInfo`, the resource name for layer `attribute` resources corresponds to the alias of the field.